 Live tab on the Halo App

-Given that the Halo fitness tracker doesn’t have a display, the app provides an easy way to access your heart rate information.
+The Halo fitness tracker doesn’t have a display, so the app provides an easy way to access your heart rate information.

-This is the second tab from the left at the bottom of the app.
-It’s a very simple tab that just shows your real-time heart rate.
+The Live tab is the second tab from the left at the bottom of the app.
+It’s a straightforward tab that shows your real-time heart rate.

 The Tone section of this tab allows you to do tone analysis once you set up the feature.